jcurlier/visual-studio-tools/README.md

-visual-studio-tools
+Salesforce Visual-Studio-Tools
 ===================
 [![Build status](https://ci.appveyor.com/api/projects/status/2efac63m6lat3iq4)](https://ci.appveyor.com/project/crummel/visual-studio-tools)

-Microsoft Visual Studio tooling for salesforce.com
+Microsoft Visual Studio 2015 tooling for [Salesforce.com](http://Salesforce.com)

 This repository contains the Visual Studio Connected Provider for Salesforce.
-To build you need to have the Visual Studio 2015 Preview (http://www.visualstudio.com/en-us/news/vs2015-preview-vs.aspx).
+To build you'll need the [Visual Studio 2015 Release Candidate](https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs).

 If you would like to build and test out the implementation, you can simply open the Salesforce.VisualStudio.Services.sln at the root of the repository, build and run.

-The source code is located under the src directory.
-External dependencies (dlls) are located in the Externals directory.
+The source code is located under the `src ` directory.

+##Learn more about Visual Studio Connected Services##

+For more info on authoring Connected Services, please see: [https://Github.com/Microsoft/ConnectedServices](https://Github.com/Microsoft/ConnectedServices)